How to complete Mt. Kailash Trekking Tour?

 Not all of us are accustomed to walking long distances under a very thin atmosphere.
 But such is the case when you make the three-day Mt.
 Kailash Kora.
 Remember that the route around Mt.
 Kailash is 52 kilometers long.
 This is no mean feat to complete.
 Moreover, you will be moving along a route that has an average altitude of 5,000 meters.
 If your body is not in good condition, therefore, you may end up not finishing it.
 But if you know how to pace yourself, you will definitely succeed in completing the trek.

-The trek around Mt.
-Kailash is full of awesome highlights.
 Aside from seeing Mt.
-Kailash, you will also visit Lake Manasarovar situated at the western part of Tibet.
+Kailash, you will also visit Lake Manasarovar situated in the western part of Tibet.
 It is a sacred lake to many religions.
 Thus, a holy bath in Manasarovar is a “must” for most pilgrims.
 The Kora around Mt.
-Kailash is usually subdivided into three trekking days, and here are the highlights of each trekking day:
+Kailash is usually subdivided into three trekking days.

 Day one: Darchen to Dirapuk Monastery